The-Stem-Academy/Self-Balancing-Robot/README.md

 <img src="IMG_2.png?raw=true" width="50%" alt="IMG2">

 Attach your logic board to the second layer plate (4) using M3 bolts (5) or glue.
-Make sure the MPU‑6050 is level and the same orientation.
+Make sure the MPU‑6050 is level and in the same orientation.
 If using screws, add standoffs (I 3D‑printed mine).

 ---

-### The Motor Driver
+## The Motor Driver

 Attach the L298N to the correct plate (6) in the orientation shown.
 Add jumper wires and route them through the hole.
 If using OLEDs, glue them to the front (7) and route their wires through the cable hole (8).